securitybunker/databunker.org/content/use-case/data-minimization/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

 One of the security design principles is **scope reduction** and **data minimization**.

+**Data minimization** stands that organizations should keep customer data at a minimum only sufficient to provide a service.

+From the official GDPR Art.
+5. ***Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.***

 By storing customer personal data in the Databunker, you basically minimize the attack outcome from your existing database, thus minimizing the business risk factors.

 Suppose, the bad actor finds an **SQL injection** in your web app database.
 He might get access to some data.
 This data will not be personal as this information is stored outside of your existing database (in Databunker).